 Getting started

-$ npm install @react-native-picker/picker --save
+$ npm install @react-native-community/picker --save

 or

-$ yarn add @react-native-picker/picker
+$ yarn add @react-native-community/picker

-As react-native@0.60 and above supports autolinking there is no need to run the linking process.
+As react-native@0.60.0 or above supports autolinking, so there is no need to run linking process.
 Read more about autolinking here.
-This is supported by react-native-windows@0.64 and above.

 iOS

-CocoaPods on iOS needs this extra step:
+CocoaPods on iOS needs this extra step

 npx pod-install